 💪 Empower your employees to reach their full potential

-Leapsome’s Development Framework lets you create a customized career roadmap for every role in your company.
+Leapsome’s Competency Framework lets you create a customized career roadmap for every role in your company.

 👉 Learn more